rwblokzijl/Msc-thesis-EuroToken/thesis.md

 enacted by the ECB on bank EuroToken reserve requirements or possible direct exchange of euro for EuroToken.

-Rather than implementing both an exchange as well as a validator we chose to implement and test these as a single entity.
+Rather than implementing both an exchange and a validator we chose to implement and test these as a single entity.
 However, since the gateways roles might be split in the future the technical implementation of the gateway keeps the validator roles separate from the exchange roles.
 This results in a single